spacemeshos/product/join_devnet.md

 ## Technical Information

 - [v0.2.0-rc7 on Github](https://github.com/spacemeshos/go-spacemesh/releases/tag/v0.2.0-rc7)

+## Building from Source Code

-- You can build this release from source code from our github repos.
+> You can join the devnet by building this release binaries from source code from our public github repos instead of using our provided binaries.

+1. Clone and build go-spacemesh [from this tag](https://github.com/spacemeshos/go-spacemesh/tree/v0.2.0-rc7)

+2. Clone and build smrepl [from this tag](https://github.com/spacemeshos/smrepl/tree/v0.1.32)

+3. Clone and build gpu-post [from this tag](https://github.com/spacemeshos/gpu-post/tree/v0.1.22)

+4. Copy the gpu-post artifacts for your platform to your go-spacemesh directory.

+5. Run the full node with this devent [config file](https://github.com/spacemeshos/go-spacemesh/releases/download/v0.2.0-rc7/config.json)